matteotroppina/FLUIDCHEN/README.md

 ```

 After `make` completes successfully, you will get an executable `fluidchen` in your `build` directory.
 Run the code from this directory.
-Note: Earlier versions of this documentation pointed to the option of `make install`.
-You may want to avoid this and directly work inside the repository while you develop the code.

 ### Build options